lucasvtiradentes/dyn-markdown/README.md

 ### Development setup

-If you want to make changes to the source code, it is recommended to also install the following items:
+If you want to [contribute](./docs/CONTRIBUTING.md) to the project it is recommended to also install the following tools:

 - [git](https://git-scm.com/): To work with version controlling;
 - [vscode](https://code.visualstudio.com/): Useful for editing the code.
 You can choose a similar editor as you wish.